shanecelis/SeawispHunter.Maths/README.md

 ```

 These were done with [asciiTeX](http://asciitex.sourceforge.net), a Unix command
 line tool.
-You can [use yourself within your text
+You can even [use it within your text
 editor](https://twitter.com/shanecelis/status/1235056471332675584).

 ### TeX in Github Markdown